Zutari-CoDe/getting-started/README.md

 Zutari set out the initial coding guidelines for Python (written by Paul Nel).
 These sets out some good starting guidelines to aid in providing some measure of uniformity given the language's popularity.

-Google provides another excellent [Python Style Guide](https://google.github.io/styleguide/pyguide.html) that can be followd, overlapping with the existing Python guidelines.
+Google provides another excellent [Python Style Guide](https://google.github.io/styleguide/pyguide.html) that can be followed, overlapping with the existing Python guidelines.

-TODO: Andre to adapt and coding guidelines avaialble from the Aurecon CoDe team.
+TODO: Andre to adapt and coding guidelines avaialable from the Aurecon CoDe team.
 TODO: Andre to either adapt or link in Paul's coding guidelines.

 ## Software Development Guidelines